khalid-hussain/shaheen/chap5.md

 entered inside.
 Because I was scared, I woke up.
 Maybe this dream is a result of my imagination but I could not rest without mentioning it to you."

-Badr Bin Mughira said, "I'm thankful to you.
+Badr bin Mughira said, "I'm thankful to you.
 If your dream is true then, God-willing, instead of hearing their slogans inside the fort, you will hear their cries outside the fort."

 Rabia said, "Ameen" in a suppressed voice and her sad face shone with happiness.

-Badr Bin Mughira said, "For the realization of this dream, I think you might need to stay here a few more days.
+Badr bin Mughira said, "For the realization of this dream, I think you might need to stay here a few more days.
 I will speak to your father.
 Maybe he would agree to postpone the trip for a few more days."